DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

-Static choropleth map example
+Static choropleth map of England
 ================

-The example code below can be used to create a static choropleth map of England, with optional zoomed in areas for London, the north east and north west.
+The code below can be used to create a static choropleth map of England, with optional zoomed in areas of interest.

 The :red\_circle: symbol is used where you may need to edit code, download something, or make a choice before running the next code chunk.

-Firstly, install and the following packages
+Firstly, install and load the following packages.

 ``` r
 # install.packages("here", type = "binary")